facebook/react/docs/docs/refs-and-the-dom.md

 Note that the name of the `inputRef` prop in the above example has no special meaning, as it is a regular component prop.
 However, using the `ref` attribute on the `<input>` itself is important, as it tells React to attach a ref to its DOM node.

+Also note how this works even though `CustomTextInput` is a functional component.
+Unlike the special `ref` attribute which can only be specified for DOM elements and for class components, there are no restrictions on regular component props like `inputRef`.

-One benefit of this pattern is that it works several components deep.
+Another benefit of this pattern is that it works several components deep.
 For example, let's say `Parent` didn't need that DOM node, but a component that rendered `Parent` (let's call it `Grandparent`) needed access to it.
 Then we could let the `Grandparent` specify the `inputRef` prop to the `Parent`, and let `Parent` "forward" it to the `Child`, just like we can do with any other prop:

 ```javascript{4,12,22}
 function CustomTextInput(props) {